Learning Outcomes

 Leo granted a 25-year lease of commercial premises to Tina in 1990.
 The lease contained a tenant covenant to keep the premises in good repair.
 In 1998, Tina assigned the lease to Alex with Leo's consent.
 In 2005, Alex failed to repair damage to the roof, breaching the repair covenant.
 Leo wants to recover the cost of repairs.

-- Leo can sue Alex (the current tenant) based on privity of estate, as the repairing covenant 'touches and concerns' the land.
-Alex is liable for breaches committed during his period of ownership.
+- Leo can sue Alex (the current tenant) based on privity of estate, as the repairing covenant "touches and concerns" the land, and Alex is liable for breaches committed while the lease is vested in him.

 - Leo can also sue Tina (the original tenant) based on privity of contract.
-Tina remains liable for the express repair covenant for the entire lease term, even though she assigned the lease to Alex.
-If Leo sues Tina, Tina might be able to claim an indemnity from Alex if she obtained one upon assignment.
+Tina remains liable for the repair covenant for the whole lease duration.
+If Leo sues Tina, Tina has an indemnity claim against Alex if one exists.

 Liability of Assignees